Diligent-Software-LLC/data_structure_error_impl/README.md

 - ACCEPTABLE_C_TYPES

 An array containing acceptable core data structure types.
 The type names are symbols.
-The acceptable types are Ruby Core's Array, Hash, Queue, SizedQueue, and Struct types.
+The acceptable types are Ruby Core's Array and Hash types.

 - INTERFACE_NAME